 It may help to understand that all surety bonds have three parties: 1) Principal is the purchaser of the surety bond who is obligated to perform a duty.
-2) Obligee is the recipient of the obligation that the Principal will fulfill.
-3) Surety Bond Company provides a guarantee that the Principal will perform for the Obligee.
+2) Obligee is the beneficiary of the obligation that the Principal will fulfill.
+3) Surety Bond Company provides a guarantee that the Principal will perform the obligation for the Obligee.

 There are literally thousands of different types of surety bonds.
 Broadly speaking, the most common types of surety bonds are construction bonds, licensing bonds, and court bonds.
 Each kind of surety bond has its unique characteristics regarding collateral requirements.
 Some surety bonds always require full collateral.
 However, most surety bonds allow some discretion regarding the necessity of collateral.